Pink Lemonade Bundt Cake

 In the middle of the batter, a pink lemonade stripe, made with pink lemonade powder (or ground freeze-dried strawberries!).

-We’ll soak in a lemonade syrup to keep it extra moist and lemonade-y.
-And then top with a thick lemon glaze covered with sprinkles, because obviously every cake needs sprinkles.
+We’ll soak the cake in a lemonade syrup to keep it extra moist and lemonade-y.
+And then top with a thick lemon glaze covered with sprinkles, because obviously, every cake needs sprinkles!

 Pink Lemonade Swirl

-Most of this cake is pretty straight forward — mix batter, bake cake, pour on glaze, add frosting, decorate with sprinkles.
+Most of this cake is pretty straightforward — mix the batter, bake the cake, pour on the glaze, add frosting, and decorate with sprinkles.